czrahul/Chatbox/README.md

 Where you can create a group and add friends to that group and start a group chat

-Watch Chat_app_demo.mp4 video for more clarity
+Watch Chat_app_demo.mp4 video in this repo for more clarity